Home » Difference between CIBIL Score and Credit Score in India

 Maintain a mix of credit:

+As a responsible borrower, it is important to maintain a balance between different loans and credit cards.
 Keep a balance of secured and unsecured loans; it is better than relying only on one type.
+This will help the lender understand that you are a responsible borrower and can handle expenses smoothly.

 Review credit reports regularly: